 A LIVING COLLECTION

 Every year new masterpieces arrive at the Peyrassol Estate.
 Monumental pieces, installations in situ or great favourites that contribute to the constant renewal of the Philippe Austruy Collection.
-In 2022, six new works of art were added to this collection that already comprised around a hundred masterpieces.
+In 2023, four new works of art were added to this collection that already comprised around a hundred masterpieces.

 An emblematic artist of the Figuration Narrative movement, Jacques Monory recreates a world resembling a detective novel, in which he constantly hijacks the imaginary world of cinema, advertising and news images to transform the canvas into a screen.
 Characteristic of the artist, the trichromatic blue (the color of fear for the artist), yellow and pink create a fictional filter that plunges the viewer into the twists and turns of a captivating plot.

 The “Stockages” series reveals still lifes that are as precise as they are sensitive, evoking both the flower trade throughout history and 17th-century “vanitas”.
 Using the scannogram process, Luzia Simons freezes perishable beauty with intensity, offering a most carnal relationship to this near-all-over of tulips.

 As if shattered by the impact of firearms, the ceramic tiles used by Zhanna Kadyrova evoke the war-torn daily lives of Ukrainians.
 The “Shots” series (2010-2014) bears witness to the escalation of this violence, from the “Orange Revolution” (2004-2005) to the powerful anti-Maidan demonstrations, via the outbreak of war in the Donbass and the illegal annexation of Crimea.